Fury Warrior PvP Best Covenants, Soulbinds, Conduits, and Legendary Powers (Shadowlands / 9.2.5)

 but also allows you great uptime through Death Sentence.

 - You also get access to Door of Shadows, which is an okay ability for quickly repositioning, but is vulnerable to being interrupted.
-The disorient granted through Nadjia The Mistblade is reduced to 3 seconds in PvP, and is best used as a disruption tool rather than CC'ing the enemy healer.

 - Necrolord grants you Conqueror's Banner.
 You gain a large